Patrik-Br/MapathonPaintStyle/README.md

 Experimental paint style for beginner JOSM training on Missing maps mapathons.
-Created with Filip009.
+Created by Patrik_B and Filip009